 School isn’t the end of your education

 “Like a lot of kids, I couldn’t wait to be done with school and start ‘real’ life!
 It didn’t take long before I realized that finishing formal school was not the end of my education.
 I wish I could tell my younger self that you will be a student for the rest of your life so never stop learning new things.
 The best part of this is that you get to learn stuff you’re really interested in, and the grades don’t matter anymore.
 Be a sponge for knowledge and learn now to enjoy the learning process.” —Paige Arnof-Fenn, founder and CEO of Mavens & Moguls.
-These educational quotes can inspire a love of learning.

 Don’t let being in a relationship make you forget yourself

 “I would tell my younger self that within a marriage it is important to maintain independence and to continue to be an individual.
 I think too many people lose their sense of self which they later regret because they have missed out on friendships, experiences, careers, and interests to be part of a couple.
 While it is wonderful to be in a marriage, I believe it is also crucial to preserve a sense a self within a marriage.” —Kari H. Lichtenstein, founding partner of Stutman, Stutman & Lichtenstein, an NYC-based matrimonial law firm